Hip (Dunn view)

 - the obturator foramina appear open

-- greater and lesser trochanter of the proximal femur are in profile
+- greater and lesser trochanter of the proximal femur is in profile

 - proximal one-third of the femur is visible